Vasanthkesavan/booklibrary/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+### Upcoming Feature

+Convert book text into human like speech.
+Authenticate and save progression by user.
+Upload new books and expand the library based on category.